bondy-io/bondy/monitoring/README.md

 ## Reading the dashboard

-- **Cluster** — Partisan membership vs connectivity per node; the connectivity matrix is red on any member a node cannot reach.
+- **Cluster** — Partisan membership vs connectivity: an N×N
+  connectivity matrix (observer × peer, green/red cells) plus a state timeline of link history, node readiness and OTP alarms.
 - **Sync / AAE** — convergence is judged exactly like the observer_cli
   Sync pane: by the applied-frontier version vector, not the MST root.
   Each node exports a stable hash of each instance's frontier